hrisheekeshr/hrisheekeshr/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m an Product Manger, Engineer, Data Scientist.
-- 🌱 I’m currently learning react with the help of LLMs
+- 🌱 I tinker in python and react.